Introduction

 A percutaneous trigger finger release via a needle can be attempted in most cases, involving the release of the tunnel using a needle, performed under local anaesthetic.

-For severe cases, surgical decompression of tendon tunnel can be trialled (Fig. 3), whereby the roof of the tunnel is slit, in turn widening its mouth to release the tendon, performed under either a local or general anaesthetic.
+For severe cases, surgical decompression of tendon tunnel can be trialled (Fig. 3), whereby the roof of the tunnel is slit, in turn widening its mouth to release the tendon.
+This can be performed under either a local or general anaesthetic.

 Complications